u-Bocu/silver_claw_project/README.md

 - The user should be able to switch between absolute and relative for the mouse mode.
 (SRD_SCLAW_402)<br>
 - The user should be able to activate or deactivate the GUI.
 (SRD_SCLAW_403)<br>
 - The user should be able to set a different cursor when the mouse is controlled by hand.
 (SRD_SCLAW_404)<br>

+### Load calibration and parameters
+The main program should be able to read calibration data and selected parameters from a YAML file.
+If no file is detected (i.e.: For the first run), it should ask the user to calibrate and choose some parameters.

+- This operation should read a configuration YAML file.
+(SRD_SCLAW_501)<br>
+- This operation should launch a calibration if needed.
+(SRD_SCLAW_502)<br>